angular/angular/modules/angular2/docs/core/01_templates.md

 Key points:
 * The binding is to the element property not the element attribute.
-* To prevent custom element from accidentaly reading the literal `expression` on the title element, the attribute name is escaped.
-In our case the `title` is escaped to `[title]` through the addition of squre brackets `[]`.
+* To prevent a custom element from accidentally reading the literal `expression` on the title element, the attribute name is escaped.
+In our case the `title` is escaped to `[title]` through the addition of square brackets `[]`.
 * A binding value (in this case `user.firstName` will always be an expression, never a string literal)

 NOTE: Unlike Angular v1, Angular v2 binds to properties of elements rather than attributes of elements.
 This is